 Especially if I like the product but am undecided when would be a good time for a purchase, your chances are high to make me take the next step if you offer me something special.

-If you to learn how to provide value on your social media accounts, check out our ebook “The Social Traffic Code!”
+If you to learn how to provide value with your social media accounts, check out our ebook “The Social Traffic Code!”

 7. Add to your reputation and trust in your products by giving a voice to happy customers